Shared-Inc/CloudForge/README.md

   * Type: `String`
   * Default: `null`

-Required only for authentication if deploying to S3 / invalidating a CloudFront distribution.
+Required only for authentication if deploying to S3 / invalidating objects of a CloudFront distribution.

 ### awsSecretAccessKey
   * Type: `String`
   * Default: `null`

-Required only for authentication if deploying to S3 / invalidating a CloudFront distribution.
+Required only for authentication if deploying to S3 / invalidating a objects of a CloudFront distribution.

 ### awsS3Bucket
   * Type: `String`